marktmiller/atari-8-bit-projects/status-bar/Readme.md

 https://www.atariwiki.org/wiki/Wiki.jsp?page=Mac65

+It works on all Atari models, 400/800, and XL/XE.

-I didn't locate it so that you could assemble it to memory, since it loads into Page 6, which Mac/65 uses.
+I didn't locate it so that you could assemble it to memory, since it loads into Page 6 ($600), which Mac/65 uses.
 To assemble it, use the following command to assemble it to disk in Mac/65:

 ASM ,,#D:CURSTRAK.EXE